Quantcast

 (Toshifumi Kitamura/AFP/Getty Images)

 Hiroshi Ogawa, a retired pitcher for the Chiba Lotte Marines of Nippon Professional Baseball, is convicted of murder in the first degree.
-According to the prosecution, Ogawa, 43, was heavily in debt, and demanded money from the housekeeper of the chairman of an industrial waste plant.
-When she refused, he burglarized the house, stealing 1.75 million yen ($20,000), and drowned the housekeeper, 67-year-old Kazuko Nishiuchi, in a nearby lake, the prosecution charged.
+According to the prosecution, Ogawa, 43, was heavily in debt and demanded money from the housekeeper of the chairman of an industrial waste plant.
+When she refused, he burglarized the house, stealing 1.75 million yen ($20,000), and drowned the housekeeper, 67-year-old Kazuko Nishiuchi, in a nearby lake.
 On Sept.
 29, 2005, he is convicted and sentenced to life in prison.

 4. Bruno Souza — Brazilian soccer player